hollykennedy/open-DFIR-pol-proc/forms/intake-form.md

 Please fill out the form as completely as possible.
 No item(s) will be accepted without an intake form.

-A portable hard drive large enough to accommodate the forensic images and extractions acquired as well as any reports produced must be left with the item(s).
-No item(s) will be accepted without a drive large enough for the digital evidence.

 All AGENCY policies must be initialed before work on an item can begin.

 ## Contact Information